TheContentGym/GeospatialAPIs-UP42/README.md

 ### What This Document Is Not?
 - An API reference
 - A document to be freely circulated to the UP42 users `[QuestionToSME: some real project and job IDs are there in the doc - hopefully it is OK and no one else can utilize this information without authorization.]`
-- Complete - there are queries embedded in some places with QuestionToSME: tags.
+- Complete - there are queries embedded in some places with `QuestionToSME:` and `TODO:` tags.

 **Next:** [Overview: Steps in processing a territory using the UP42 APIs.](Overview.md)